convexengineering/gpkit/docs/source/installation.rst

 2. Install GPkit
 ++++++++++++++++
   - _Optional:_ to install gpkit into an isolated python environment, install virtualenv, run ``virtualenv $DESTINATION_DIR`` then activate it with ``source activate $DESTINATION_DIR/bin``.
-  - Run ``pip install ctypesgen --pre`` at the command line.
+  - Run ``pip install ctypesgen --pre`` at the command line if you want to use a MOSEK solver.
   - Run ``pip install gpkit`` at the command line.
   - Run ``python -c "import gpkit.tests; gpkit.tests.run()"``
   - If you want units support, install pint with ``pip install pint``.
-  - You may find sympy, scipy, and iPython Notebook to be useful additional packages as well.
+  - You may find iPython Notebook to be useful modeling environment.